rxl194/dm-yp-r/scripts/README.md

 - **cuisine_clustering**.
 This folder contains scripts used to compute the results used in the Cuisine Clustering and Map Construction step.
 - **dish_recognition**.
 This folder contains scripts for dish discovery using Yelp reviews and the algorithms: word2vect, TopMine, SegPhrase.
+- **dish_ranking**.
+This folder contains scripts used to rank the dishes discovered according to their popularity.
+- **restaurant_recommendation**.
+Contains scripts used to recommend restaurants for a given dish.

 ## Helper scripts